apiaryio/console-proxy/README.md

 `seedUrl`: The URL where the seed page is being served.
 This should actually be on a customer domain, possibly under the same domain where the requests will land.
-If this is null, all the communication will be performed using the Chrome extension (if installed)
+If the value does not start nor with `http:` nor with `https:`, then the component will take the value as the Chrome extension ID it should be communicate with.

 `origin`: The origin of the requests.
 This might be useful if you want to make sure that only matching origins will answer the messages.
 Ignored when `seedUrl` is null,